Skip to contents

 If enough coordinates have been recorded for each corner (for more information, see the CEOS good practices protocol, section A.1.3.1 ), you will need to provide the corner names via the corner_ID argument.
 In this case, each coordinates will be averaging by corner, resulting in 4 reference coordinates.
 The function can also detect and remove GPS outliers using the rm_outliers and max_dist arguments.

-If only 4 GPS measurements have been taken with a high degree of accuracy (by a geometer, for example), or if you already have averaged your measurements by yourself, you can supply these 4 GPS coordinates to the function.
+If only 1 GPS measurements by corner has been recorded with a high degree of accuracy (by a geometer, for example), or if you already have averaged your measurements by yourself, you can supply these 4 GPS coordinates to the function.

 check_plot_trust_GPS <- check_plot_coord(